-Roll the dice when the results may influence the plot or have other consequences, when the situation is challenging, when a character is unskilled, or when a character is opposed by another force.
-Don't make tests for mundane, everyday tasks.
-A skill of 40 or more assumes a professional level of competency.
-You don't need to roll every time your character pilots a ship, looks up something basic online, or talks to an NPC - to speed things along, you and the GM should assume characters breeze through the easy stuff.
+- · when the results may influence the plot or have other consequences, - · when the situation is challenging, - · when a character is unskilled, - or when a character is opposed by another force.

+Don't make tests for mundane tasks.
+A skill of 40 or more assumes a pro level of competency.
+You don't need to roll when your character pilots a ship, looks up basic info, or talks to an NPC - you and the GM should assume characters breeze through the easy stuff.
 Save the dice rolling for situations with dramatic stakes.